KenYounge/passcode/README.md

 # Overview

-Use `passcode` to pass python code through a git repository in encrypted form.
+Use `passcode` to encrypt python modules on your development machine, pass that code through an open git repository, pull the code into production, and then automatically decrypt and run (or reference) the code on the other end.
+Do all of this automatically, with just two lines of code.

-`passcode` is useful when you want to include secrets (such as proprietary code or a login password) in a public repository, and you do not want others to have access to that information. `passcode` encrypts the protected code with a private passphrase, which you can then deploy from your development machine  into production by a more secure means (for example, by accessing the passphrase from an access-controlled metadata server, or by simply installing the key in a protected directory within a Docker container).
+`passcode` is useful when you want to include secrets (such as a proprietary method or a login password) directly into your code, but you do not want others to be able to read that information in the push-to-deploy (or backup) repository.

-`passcode`  is written in pure Python 3.X, has no dependencies, and requires two lines of code to implement.
+`passcode`  is written in pure Python 3.X, has no dependencies, and requires two lines of additional code to implement.

 ## Install